Wrong rook pawn: Defending king in front of pawn

 and the pawn promotes.
 Black to move draws by 1...
 Kh7! followed by 2...
 Kh8.
-The defending king must be in the corner or be next to it to be sure of a draw.
+The defending king must be in or near the corner to be sure of a draw.

 Examples from games

 Goglidze versus Kasparian

 In this position from a 1929 game between Viktor Arsentievich Goglidze and Genrikh Kasparian, Black uses the tactic of offering the sacrifice of his bishop for the pawn on the e- to leave White with the wrong rook pawn: